 Survival and threats

 As early as 1830, dingoes have been significantly controlled by Government legislation and this trend of persecution has continued to present day.
-Eradication programs involving trapping, shooting and poisoning; and the modern maintenance of the dingo fence, have ensured that the dingo is either extremely rare or completely eliminated from many parts of the country.
+Eradication programs involving trapping, shooting and poisoning; and the modern maintenance of the dingo fence, have ensured that the dingo is has been eliminated from many parts of the country, causing ecological chaos.